datastax/release-notes/DSE_6.9_Release_Notes.md

 ## 6.9.0 DSE Upgrade

-* To upgrade to DSE 6.9 from an earlier release, you need to install the Java Development Kit (JDK) version `11.0.19` or later, and Python `3.8` to `3.11`.
+* To upgrade to DSE 6.9 from an earlier release, you need to install the Java Development Kit (JDK) version `11.0.2` or later, and Python `3.8` to `3.11`.
+In general, follow the guidance listed in the Release Notes and upgrade to the Java and Python versions recommended for a specific DSE 6.9 release.
 For more information, see [Preparing to upgrade](https://docs.datastax.com/en/upgrading/datastax-enterprise/dse-68-to-69.html#preparing-to-upgrade).